Statutory declaration: England and Wales

-Under the Statutory Declarations Act 1835, a declaration can be made before anyone who is authorised by law to hear it (for example, a solicitor or legal executive), or before any justice of the peace.
+Under the Statutory Declarations Act 1835 (5 & 6 Will.
+4. c.
+62), a declaration can be made before anyone who is authorised by law to hear it (for example, a solicitor or legal executive), or before any justice of the peace.
 In addition, officers of the armed services with the equivalent rank of major and above, and British diplomatic and consular officers in post abroad, may authenticate a statutory declaration.

 The person who hears the declaration need not enquire into the truth of it.
 That person's function is limited to hearing the declaration, and certifying that he or she has done so by signing it.
 If the declaration turns out to be untrue, the defendant making it may be punished for perjury.

 The form of the statutory declaration is prescribed in the schedule to the Act:

 "I (full name), do solemnly and sincerely declare that the contents of this declaration are true.
 And I make this declaration conscientiously believing the same to be true and by virtue of the provisions of the Statutory Declarations Act 1835."

 A standard form is used for a statutory declaration; one copy will be given to the applicant and the other is held on file.